3ricsonn/SpaceEscaper/README.md

 <img alt="Lines of code" src="https://img.shields.io/tokei/lines/github/3ricsonn/SpaceEscaper">
 </p>

-Small rouge-like game written in pascal using firemonkey.
+Small rouge-like game written in pascal using firemonkey for a school group project.
 The Goal of the game is to collect random placed map pieces to escape a collapsing spaceship within a time limit.

 <p align="center">
     <img src="images/_readme_assets/preview.png" alt="Game Preview">